AddstarMC/Prism-Bukkit/docs/getting-started.rst

 *If you setup your MySQL server yourself, you should know what the above information is.
 If you're using a mysql server setup by someone else (like on a shared hosting service), they will provide you the information.*

+Please see the relevant configuration section for your database type:

+1. Mysql see :ref:`mysql`
+2. MariaDB see see :ref:`mariadb`
+3. Other Databases: see :ref:`hikari`

 Recommendations
 ---------------